ssabug/fxseq/DOCUMENTATION.md

 Steps on the sequencer can either be two-state (on/off) or multi-state ( 1/2/3/4 or enveloppe selection), depending on the effect.

-You can copy/paste/clear/reset each sequencer pattern using the 4 buttons & combo box in the **Options** sections.
+You can copy/paste/clear/reset each sequencer pattern using the 4 buttons & combo box in the **Options** section.

 ### Sequence sequencer
 ![alt text](Ressources/images/sequenceSequencer.png)